WHY REWARD-BASED TRAINING?

-All behaviour stems from two types of learning, and not unlike humans, fidos learn by the immediate consequences of their actions and by associations (i.e., event patterns).
+Behaviour stems from two types of learning, and not unlike humans, fidos learn by the immediate outcomes of their actions and by associations that they make (i.e., event patterns/predictions).

-Thorndike’s Law of Effect established that behaviours which result in pleasant outcomes for the performer are more likely to be repeated in the same or similar situation and that the opposite is also true - behaviours which result in discomfort for the performer are less likely to be repeated again in the same or similar situation.
+Thorndike’s Law of Effect established that behaviours which result in pleasant outcomes for the performer are more likely to be repeated in the same or similar situation and that the opposite is also true.
+Behaviours which result in discomfort or unpleasantness for the performer are less likely to be repeated again in the same or similar situation.

 What constitutes a reward is in the eye of the beholder.
-It is up to us to determine what Fido considers rewarding if we want to build or modify behaviour in a physically and psychologically safe and effective way for everyone involved.
+It is up to us to determine what Fido considers rewarding if we want to motivate desirable behaviour from them in a way that's physically and psychologically safe plus effective for everyone involved.

 Reward-based training works via the human becoming a consequence machine.
-There is no need for things like intimidation tactics, verbal or physical violence, or pretending we are a dog in order to “correct” their behaviour.
-The giving and withholding of rewards as a consequence of the behaviour being offered in the moment will get us to the result we want with low stress and best of all it’s an enjoyable experience all around.
+Giving and withholding rewards as a consequence of the behaviour being offered in the moment will get us to the result we want with lower stress for us and our dog.

 5 important canine research conclusions to consider when raising Fido:

-Nature and nurture both influence behavioural development, one generally cannot fully compensate for the other, so effort should be made during the initial stages of growth to implement an appropriate plan for environmental and social exposures to help prevent problem behaviours from appearing during adulthood.
+Nature and nurture both influence behavioural development.
+One generally cannot fully compensate for the other, so effort should be made during the initial stages of growth to implement an appropriate plan for enjoyable environmental and social exposures as a preventive approach to help decrease chances of problem behaviours appearing during adulthood.

 Puppy socialization training is important in healthy behaviour development and can have a significant preventative effect on a dog's likelihood to show undesirable behaviours to new dogs and people.